delucis/linter-dryer/README.md

 Or install it from within Atom by going to **Settings** → **Install** and searching for `linter-dryer`.

+## Usage

+This package provides “copy–paste detection” for files and projects in Atom, using [`jscpd`](https://github.com/kucherenko/jscpd).
+It will highlight code in the text editor that is repeated elsewhere.
+You may need to adjust the settings to get results that work well for your specific project.

+`jscpd` supports a wide range of languages and a full list is available in [the `jscpd` README](https://github.com/kucherenko/jscpd#readme).

 ## Settings

 ### Minimum repeating lines

 - type: `'integer'`
-- default: `5`
+- default: `3`

-Set how many lines must repeat before they are flagged as a repetition by `linter-dryer`
+Set how many lines must repeat before they are flagged as a repetition by `linter-dryer`.

-### Ignore indentation
+### Minimum repeating code tokens

-- type `'boolean'`
+- type: `'integer'`
-- default: `true`
+- default: `25`

-Set whether or not `linter-dryer` takes leading whitespace into account when comparing two lines

-### Ignore trailing whitespace
+Code is processed and tokenized by `jscpd` in order to find repetitions that are similar but not identical.
+This sets how many tokens need to match to qualify as a repetition.
+Values that are too low may produce meaningless output, while values that are too high may not return any results.

+### Scope to search for repetitions

+- `'file'` OR `'project'`
-- type `'boolean'`
+- default: `'file'`

+Set whether the linter should look for repetitions only in the current file, or throughout the current project.

+### Files to ignore

+- type: `'array'` of strings
-- default: `true`
+- default: `['**/node_modules/**', '**/.git/**', '**/*.min.*']`

-Set whether or not `linter-dryer` takes trailing whitespace into account when comparing two lines

-### Ignore empty lines

-- type `'boolean'`
+Files that match any of the patterns set here will be ignored when looking for repetition.
+(See [`minimatch`](https://github.com/isaacs/minimatch/#minimatch) for globbing documentation.)

+### Repetition severity

+- `'info'`, `'warning'` OR `'error'`
-- default: `true`
+- default: `'info'`

-If `true`, `linter-dryer` ignores lines that are empty or only contain whitespace so blocks of text can match even if they are spaced differently
+Sets how the linter UI highlights repetitions in Atom.
+By default, a blue “info” level is set, but users can choose to have repetitions highlighted as warnings (orange) or errors (red).